moomoolive/pomdoro_timer/README.md

 # Pomdoro Timer

-A pomodoro timer web app, with a simple and intuitive graphical UI.
+A pomodoro timer web app, with a simple and intuitive UI.

 Built with Vuejs and fontawesome.

+A big thank you to Ashfaq Ahmed for his 'CSS Percentage Circle' [blog post](https://codeconvey.com/css-percentage-circle/).
+It served as the main inspiration for the percentage circle I have in the app.